Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

     - Singleton
         - When only one object of class is formed

-# Object
+# What is an Object

+    - An object is an instance of a class
-    - Having property and behaviour
+    - It represents a real-word entity having property and behaviour
     - state and identity denotes the property
         - state -> attributes of object (color, mileage etc are state of car object)
         - identity -> unique name of the object (fortuner)